Rigid Heddle Warping Tips

 - Run the string to the outside of the heddle or through the last slot and over the back of the loom.
 I attach a weight or big clip to the end and just let it hang.

-If you use a solid color yarn, you can even mark off color and pattern changes.
+- If you use a solid color yarn, you can even mark off any color and pattern changes.

 Getting Started – Rigid Heddle Weaving Tips